 I’ve made this recipe 4 times and every time it was a hit!
 People were pouring the wing sauce on everything at my Super Bowl party.

 The sauce from these wings would be great on rice or pasta as well.
 Double the batch and you can get creative!

 Do you have a favorite chicken wing recipe?
 I would love to hear about it! firstname.lastname@example.org.Print

 The title of this recipe is inspired by my love of the Caribbean and their flavors.

 The ingredients in my West Indies Wings include Caribbean hot sauce, coconut milk, ginger, and curry powder.

 - 2/3 cup Caribbean style hot sauce (habanero base).

 - 1 (heaping) tablespoon fresh ground ginger

-Do you have a favorite wing recipe?
-Would love to hear about it!
-If you love wings, you will also love my Chipotle Sriracha Wings with blue cheese dip, my original long standing favorite wing recipe.
+If you love wings, you will also love my Chipotle Sriracha Wings with Blue Cheese Dip, my original long-standing favorite wing recipe.